About 7 years ago I joined Tumblr and became a feminist.

 I felt like being called a Liberal was the same as my mother telling me to stand in the corner for cursing.
 I was supposed to be on the Left for goodness sake, I had to stop saying things that didn’t fit the image they had of me.

 Later I embarked on a mission to learn about the political spectrum and see where I fit in.
-I still have little knowledge of what it truly means to be a Libertarian or a Liberal – is being on the Left and being a Liberal the same thing? – , but I have a vague idea of what certain positions support and believe in.
+I still have little knowledge, but I have a vague idea of what certain positions support and believe in.
+Just enough to know I am slightly Conservative and very Liberal, but mostly leaning to the centre.

 I believe this world would be a better place if we all had conversations about our views.
 If we didn’t take issues like abortion and guns and put them in either a black or a white box, but we sat down and explored the grey area these two issues exist in.